Introduction

 We might share this information with:

-We share names and biographies of Council Members on our website.
+We share names, biographies and the Register of Interests of Council Members on our website.

 The information we process is: